-(1) Sponsored instruction and training means specific instructional or training activity established by grant, contract, or cooperative agreement.
-For purposes of the cost principles, this activity may be considered a major function even though an institution's accounting treatment may include it in the instruction function.
+(1) Sponsored justruction and training means specific instructional or training activity es-tablished by grant. contract. or cooperative agreement.
+For purposes of the cost prin-ciples, this activity may be considered a major function even though an institution's accounting treatment may include it in the instruction function b.
+Organized research means all research and development activities of an institution that are separately budgeted and accounted for It includes:

-(2) Departmental research means research, development and scholarly activities that are not organized research and, consequently, are not separately budgeted and accounted for.
-Departmental research, for purposes of this document, is not considered as a major function, but as a part of the instruction function of the institution.
+(2) Departmental research means research. development and scholarly activities that are not organized research and. con-sequently, are not soparately bedgeted and accounted for.
+Departmental research, for purposes of this document, is not considered as a major function, but as a part of the in-struction function of the institution